malandrakisgeo/katakerm/README.md

 <br>b.
 For every next Nth part  of 32 bytes, let P, every 8 bytes of A are used to
 deduce signed longs, multiplied respectively by N, 4 * N, 9 * N, and 16 * N, let the results H,J,K,L respectively.
 All bytes of P are xored with the corresponding byte of A, as well as with the mod 255 of their exact position in the input.
 The results are in turn converted to unsigned long integers, and multiplied by H,J,K,L respectively.
-The results are XORed with A and stored into A.
+The results are XORed with A and stored into M.
 <br>c.
-The last remaining mod32 bytes, if any, are xored onto A as they are.
+The last remaining mod32 bytes, if any, are xored onto M as they are.
-The result A is hereby used as the input.
+The result M is hereby used as the input.

 2) The original input length L used to deduce an xor-operation value X as follows:
 <br>for any input of length L <= 127, X=L.